-These results were backed by the insight and advice of the Chairman and Board of Directors throughout the year.
-Finally, I also thank you the shareholders for believing in and supporting our initiatives.
-Together we can look forward to even more success in the future.
+Our result was backed by the insight and advice of the Chairman and Board of Directors.
+Finally, I extend my thanks to you shareholders for your trust in our organization throughout the years.
+Together we can look forward to a better future.